 Empowering young scientists

-My ambition was born out of a strong desire to give back to the community by empowering young scientists in Africa with computer programming skills, which, unfortunately, they are currently lacking and free access is not widely available.
+My ambition was born out of a strong desire to give back by empowering students and staff from within the STEM fields in Africa with computer programming skills, which, unfortunately, they are currently lacking and do not have free access to.

 I am very lucky to have been awarded scholarships that have enabled me to realise and explore my passion for programming and problem-solving; and most importantly, enabled me to get to this point in my academic career.

 It saddens me to know that there are so many students back in Africa who do not have access to the same opportunity and who are lacking the basic skills to realise their potential.
 As a result, they are not well-equipped to tackle the challenges affecting the continent for which scientific computing skills are required.
 These students are my motivation for starting PWSAfrica, an initiative which trains, inspires and empowers them.

 With support from the School of Computing Science, my amazing team, and the generous funding from our sponsors, we have successfully ran two programming workshops; in 2018 at the University of Ibadan, Nigeria and in 2019 at the University of Rwanda, Kigali.

 So far, we have trained over 200 participants on the fundamentals of Python programming for scientific purposes.
 In 2019, we invited two of our participants (Ifeoma and Paul) from 2018 to join us as tutors, to create a sort of ripple effect.

 I am very enthusiastic about PWSAfrica and I have had a very rewarding experience leading our past workshops.
 As I look forward to future workshops, I am excited about the opportunity it presents: to make a significant impact in the lives of others.

 I choose to study at the University of Glasgow because it houses experts and world-leading academics in the area of research that aligns with my interest.